Homeless Encampment Clean-up Safety

 Duration (Hours and Minutes): 4 Hour

-The focus of this course is how to plan, approach, and clean up homeless encampments safely.
-This course addresses safety topics that will/may apply to encampment clean-up sites located on city streets, construction sites, remote (undeveloped land) locations, etc.
+The focus of this course is to provide necessary safety information to students to ensure they know how to plan, approach, and safely clean up homeless encampment sites.
+This course addresses safety topics that will/may apply to encampment cleanup sites located on city streets, construction sites, remote (undeveloped land) locations, etc.

 Topics to be discussed are, but not limited to:

-• Introduction to the general hazards of homeless encampment sites
+• Overview of the general hazards related to homeless encampment cleanup activities

 • Site safety control of persons and animals prior to clean-up crew arrival